-So you want to be a game designer?
+You want to learn how to become a game designer?

-Please don’t read that with a derisive tone; you really want to be a designer, and you’re going to get there, with time.
+Please don’t read that with a derisive tone; you really want to design games, and you’re going to get there, with time.

 You’ll Learn About: